drbh/writeups/content/some-article.md

 cat user.txt
 ```

-Wooooooo, we did it.
-Our first CTF.
+🍾 WOOOOOOO, we did it.
+Our first CTF flag (at least the user flag)

+Next steps is to escalate our access to `root` but we'll leave that for another day.

 # Summary